-As provided for in the BIL, DOT intends to award up to \$450 million on a competitive basis for projects that improve facilities within, or outside of and directly related to operations of or an intermodal connection to, coastal seaports, inland river ports, and Great Lakes ports.
-This notice will be amended if additional amounts become available for this program under the annual appropriations act for FY 2022.
-Additionally, 46 U.S.C.
-54301(a)(7), as amended by the NDAA, directs that not less than 25% of the appropriated funds (\$112.5 million) shall be for projects meeting certain requirements described in this NOFO for "small projects at small ports."
-The Maritime Administration (MARAD) will retain up to two percent (\$9 million) of the funds appropriated for necessary costs of grant administration as permitted under 46 U.S.C.
+DOT intends to award up to \$684,310,000 on a competitive basis for projects that improve facilities within, or outside of and directly related to operations of or an intermodal connection to, coastal seaports, inland river ports, and Great Lakes ports.
+This amount includes up to \$450 million, as provided for in the BIL, and up to \$234,310,000, as provided for in the FY 2022 Appropriations Act.
+Applicants should note that the two funding streams (BIL and FY 2022 Appropriations Act funding) have slightly different restrictions and requirements that may affect competitiveness of certain funding requests.
+The Maritime Administration (MARAD) will retain up to two percent (\$13,686,200) of the funds appropriated for necessary costs of grant administration as permitted under 46 U.S.C.
 54301(a)(11).
 If MARAD does not receive sufficient qualified applications, it will award less than the amount available.